paulinearcita/CEG4110-Group5-PdfBox/Group5 - Backlog.md

 **US018 - As a developer, I want to use Doxygen to create a software design document for efficient design documentation**
 Assigned Amina Sprint 3 2pt PO Priority: Task 037 Add Doxygen formatted comments
-Assigned Amina Sprint 3 2pt PO Priority: Task 038 Use Doxygen to produce doxyfile for entire project
+Assigned Amina Sprint 3 2pt PO Priority: Task 038 Use Doxygen to produce doxyfile for entire project.
+Status: Completed.

 **US010 - As a user, I want to have a feature to delete a page from the pdf document.**
 Assigned Sanyam Sprint 1 1pt PO Priority: Task 019 Research online resources to implement a feature to delete a page from the pdf document Status: Completed